MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 - "Show me any alerts from yesterday"
 - "What devices do I have connected?"

+Or if you have multiple servers configured (e.g., Dexcom + Salesforce), you could ask:
+- "Show me my glucose data and my recent Salesforce contacts"

-The AI will automatically call the right tools and give you a natural language response.
+The AI will automatically call the right tools from the right servers and give you a natural language response.

 ## Key Concepts Explained